ikhanhdoit/My-Cloud-Resume-Challenge/README.md

     - Also updated the Distrubition setting to make the 'Default root object - optional' to "index.html" so cloudfront would look at "frontend/index.html"

 ## 5. DNS
+- Create Route53 A (Alias) record for the domain name (domain_name.com) to the CloudFront distribution URL
-- Then create Route53 A record aliases for the domain name (both with and without www) to the CloudFront distribution URL
+- Then create Route53 CNAME record for the sub domain name (www.domain_name.com) to the CloudFront distribution URL

 ## 6. Javascript
 - Use javascript scripts for mobile menu and visitor counter